 On October 10, we pause to observe World Mental Health Day and lend our strength to those who suffer and those who heal.

-In 1769, Benjamin Rush founded the concepts of American psychiatry in Williamsburg, Virginia, it took another 100 years for his ideas to take root.
+In 1769, Benjamin Rush founded the concepts of American psychiatry in Williamsburg, Virginia.
+It took another 100 years for his ideas to take root.

 The end of World War I brought about our modern recognition of the causes of mental illness.
 Only then did the medical field begin to identify and classify symptoms and treatments.

 The World Federation for Mental Health was established in 1948 to focus our awareness on mental disorders.
-This international organization champions prevention, care and education, and it marked the first World Mental Health Day in 1992.
+This global organization champions prevention, care and education, and it marked the first World Mental Health Day in 1992.